Posted on

 How does negligence per se work?

-Negligence per se is the rebuttable presumption that the defendant behaved negligently if they violated a statute and hurt someone that the statute was designed to protect.
+Negligence per se is the rebuttable presumption that the defendant behaved negligently if they:

 What damages can I recover?

-If you missed work because of your injuries, you can recover compensation for your lost wages.
-If the accident was disabling or your ability to earn a living is reduced, you can also recover compensation for your lost earning capacity.
-If your personal property was damaged in the crash, like if you were carrying a laptop or wheeling your scooter when you were hit, you can recover compensation for those losses, too.
+If you missed work because of your injuries, you can also be reimbursed for your lost wages.
+If the accident was disabling or your ability to earn a living is reduced, you can even get damages for your lost earning capacity.

-What if I was partially at fault in California?
+What if I was partially at fault?

-California uses the doctrine of pure comparative negligence to resolve accidents where fault is shared.8
+California uses the doctrine of pure comparative negligence to resolve accidents where fault is shared.8 Under this rule:

-Under this rule, the jury at the personal injury trial would assign a percentage of fault to each party in the accident.
-Then they would state how much compensation you deserve.
-The amount of your compensation would be reduced by your percentage of fault.9
+- The jury in your personal injury trial would assign a percentage of fault to each party in the accident.

 For example: Mary is not paying attention while strolling down a pathway and crosses the street in a marked crosswalk while the pedestrian signal says “don’t walk.”
 Jordan is driving and is also not paying attention and hits her.
-The jury determines that Mary suffered $100,000 in damages, but was 35 percent at fault because she crossed against the traffic signal.
+The jury determines that Mary suffered $100,000 in damages, but was 35% at fault because she crossed against the traffic signal.
 Mary would still receive $65,000 from the verdict.

-How can a pedestrian accident lawyer help me?
+How can a lawyer help me?

 A pedestrian accident attorney can help you by: